-Derivative risk - the Fund may use derivatives to reduce costs and/or the overall risk of the Fund (i.e. Efficient Portfolio Management (EPM)).
-Derivatives involve a level of risk, however, for EPM they should not increase the overall riskiness of the Fund.
+Derivative risk - the Fund may use derivatives to generate returns as well as to reduce costs and/or the overall risk of the Fund.
+Using derivatives can involve a higher level of risk.
+A small movement in the price of an underlying investment may result in a disproportionately large movement in the price of the derivative investment.
 Derivatives also involve counterparty risk where the institutions acting as counterparty to derivatives may not meet their contractual obligations.